 Something worth mentioning here as well, there are refactor parallels of this card which can demand a much higher price tag.

-Certainly, those are much rarer, and the price tag reflects the Shohei Ohtani cards scarcity.
+Certainly, those are much rarer on the sports card market, and the price tag reflects the Shohei Ohtani cards scarcity.

 5. 2018 Shohei Ohtani On-Card Auto Optic Rated Rookie RC #SO

 The Rated Rookie series from Donruss Optic is a classic to many who have been collectors for a long time.

 And similar to the 1983 variations we saw above, seeing today’s starts on throwback card designs makes for a great collectible.

 The Shohei Ohtani Optic Rated Rookie on card Autograph is the highest and rare form of the rated rookie, especially considering several parallels and variations.